 Step-up Your Booze Game

-Level up your booze game: Get top shelf.
+Level up your booze game: Get top-shelf.
 You’ve been drinking charcoal-filtered long enough.
 After all, it's only a few more dollars for a bottle of whiskey that doesn't taste like window washer fluid.

 Buy one piece of nice jewelry for yourself.
 Don't wait for someone else to do it.
-The flimsy metal pieces you've been collecting just isn't going to cut it for long and it's time you start building a collection that will not only stand the test of time but that you will be able to pass along to your children one day.
+The flimsy metal pieces you've been collecting just aren't going to cut it for long and it's time you start building a collection that will not only stand the test of time but that you will be able to pass along to your children one day.

 Save money.
 Whether it’s for a new car or to fund your next trip, you’ll be happy you did it.
 Besides, now that you're 30, it's time to start shopping better and not more.